 Tax Tip: With an annual payment over $360 you're getting your money much later!

 The Sales Tax Credit portion of the Ontario Trillium Benefit is applied for by applying for the GST/HST credit on page 1 of your (or your spouse's or common-law partner's) tax return.
 For more information see CRA publication RC4210 - Ontario Sales Tax Credit.

-The Energy and Property Tax Credit and Northern Ontario Energy Credit portions of the Ontario Trillium Benefit are applied for by completing CRA Schedule 5006-TG ON-BEN Application for the 2013 Ontario Trillium Benefit and the Ontario Senior Homeowners' Property Tax Grant in the personal income tax package.
+The Energy and Property Tax Credit and Northern Ontario Energy Credit portions of the Ontario Trillium Benefit must be applied for by completing CRA Schedule 5006-TG ON-BEN Application for the Ontario Trillium Benefit and the Ontario Senior Homeowners' Property Tax Grant in the personal income tax package.
 You may qualify if, on the last day of the tax year, you resided in Ontario, and

 Ontario Government Information Trillium Benefit